thomasabishop/eolas/Computer_Architecture/CPU/CPU_architecture.md

 # CPU architecture

 At the core of a computer sits the Central Processing Unit.
 This is the assembly of chips that execute all computation.
-Instructions are passed to the CPU along the data bus part of the system bus from the memory.
-The [kernel](/Operating_Systems/The_Kernel.md), also residing in memory sequences and schedules the sending of data to the CPU and manages requests from the CPU for data in memory.
+Instructions are passed to the CPU along the data bus part of the [system bus](/Computer_Architecture/Bus.md) from the memory.
+The [kernel](/Operating_Systems/The_Kernel.md), also residing in memory, sequences and schedules the sending of data to the CPU and manages requests from the CPU for data in memory.

 The CPU comprises three core components: